Ulterior Motives (song): Online search

 On 7 October 2021, user carl92 uploaded a 17-second snippet of the song to WatZatSong and asked for help identifying it.
 He wrote that he "rediscover[ed] this sample between a bunch of very old files in a DVD backup.
 Probably I was simply learning how to capture audio and this was a left over."
 The song was thought to have been recorded in the 1980s due to its stylistic similarities to pop music of that time, specifically after 1983, since the LinnDrum drum machine and the Yamaha DX7 synthesizer were thought by the sleuths to have been used in the song.
 Some users created reconstructions from the original snippet to have an idea of what the full song could be like, while others theorised that the song was a hoax "planted by a troll".
-It became WatZatSong's "most infamous and enduring submission", receiving the most comments since its launch in 2006.
+It became WatZatSong's "most infamous and enduring submission", receiving the most comments since the site's launch in 2006.
 The song gained popularity online in late 2022 and 2023, and a subreddit dedicated to finding the song and its artist was launched in June 2023.
-On 7 January 2024, two members of the subreddit were interviewed by French commercial TV network TF1.
+On 7 January 2024, two members of the subreddit were interviewed by French commercial television network TF1.

 The search for the song was initially slow to gain traction, but gained a dedicated following over time.
 Search participants theorised that the source for the song might be a 1990s MTV broadcast, a piece of production music, or a commercial jingle.
+Carrie O'Grady of The Guardian named it "one of the biggest and most enduring musical mysteries on the internet".
 In August 2023, user u/HeyScarlett found a registered song by the name "Ulterior Motives" in Canadian music database SOCAN under the shareholders' names "Booth Christopher David" and "Booth Philip".